Skip to main content

 Appendix D: Agent PR review rubric

-Appendix E: Tooling map
+Appendix E: Tooling and workflow map

 Deep dive: enterprise Copilot vs Cursor procurement